 Accessing blockchains, made simple.
 Now integrated with Pocket.

-The Pocket team routinely finds inspiration from the work, and community engagement going on in the blockchain technology space today.
-To use the Ethereum network as a frame of reference, the ecosystem is vast and interactive, both in code and in person.
+The Pocket team finds inspiration from the work, and community engagement that goes on in the blockchain space today.
+The blockchain ecosystem is vast and interactive, both in code and in person.

-Amidst the obstacles and initial imperfections of this fresh technology, developers continue to iterate and build with patient and persistent attitudes.
-Participation requires shared responsibility and contribution to big-picture solutions.
-Right now, there is a pressing need for simplification of the blockchain developer experience, without sacrificing resilience or agency, and that is exactly where Portis and Pocket shine.
+In the midst of obstacles and initial imperfections of decentralized application platforms, developers continue to build and iterate with patient and persistent attitudes.
+Participation requires shared responsibility for big-picture solutions.
+There is currently a pressing need for simplification of the blockchain developer experience, without sacrificing resilience.
+This is exactly the focus of Portis and Pocket.

 Portis development powered by Pocket tools